 A new approach to the mathematical modeling of quantum systems has been proposed.
 One of the primary goals of this paper is to clarify not only the physics of quantum spin, but also how to view it and apprehend it in a mathematical context of electricity and magnetism that is inherently interpretable in its correct mathematical transformations.

 Recent work in the field of sub-quantum mechanics has allowed us to think about processes in physics and chemistry in a more concrete way.
 It allows us to understand each component of matter, energy, and their interactions in its specific and correct combination of spatial and temporal dimensions, along with their appropriate mathematical transformations.
 The dynamics of space-time constitute four superimposed 3-component derivative spaces, namely energy (frequency) space, electric field space, magnetic field space, and spin (or angular momentum) space, and their associated single element spaces, namely mass-energy space, time, and the directed spatial and temporo-spatial volume elements.

 As a consequence of the wave nature of matter and energy, cancellation and coherence interactions occur between resonant energy elements in and between each of these spaces.
 It is suggested that, while spin and magnetic field, for example, may have certain similarities and are related as differentials of one another, there are meaningful differences between the ways in which they interact.
 An example of such a difference is that charge and magnetic field experience repulsion when their alignment yields anti-coherence, while certain spin states can yield either repulsion or attraction into specific quantised coherences.

-If the proposed theory is correct, it would be possible for unpaired electrons to be stabilised through quantum interactions with other unpaired electrons, without having to pair up in the traditional sense.
+If the proposed theory is correct, it would be possible for unpaired electrons to be stabilised (or partially-stabilised) through quantum interactions with other unpaired electrons, without having to pair up in the traditional sense.
 This approach also allows a clearer insight into the nature of electron pairing, as well as the reason that electrons can pair up at all, in spite of their charge repulsion.

 In addition, quantum spin, though a part of the continuous energy flow through a system, can be evaluated as a separate harmonic coherence.
-This allows for the possibility of considering spin as an influencer, for example by extending Lewis Structures to reflect spin states.
-Quantum electron interactions and spin can also be evaluated in terms of their contribution to the magnetic properties of an element.
-They can also illuminate the physical reason behind many axiomatic principles in chemistry, such as the Pauli Exclusion Principle and Hund's Second Rule.
-These concepts will be explored further in future work14.
+This allows for the possibility of considering spin as an influencer, for example by explaining the spin-mediated, physical reason behind many axiomatic principles in chemistry, such as the Pauli Exclusion Principle and Hund's Second Rule interactions like Pauli Exclusion or Hund's 2nd Rule[16].
+Quantum electron interactions and spin can also be evaluated in terms of their contribution to the magnetic properties of an element, such as paramagnetism and ferromagnetism.
+These concepts will be explored further in future work.